CGCooke/CGCooke.github.io/_drafts/2015-1-25-256-Shades-Darker.md

 6. Make an image by coloring the subsection according to slope
 7. Combine the 3 images into a final composite

-The full source code for this project is available [here]( https://github.com/CGCooke/Marinus/blob/master/Cartographer.py) on GitHub.
+The full source code for this project is avalible [here]( https://github.com/CGCooke/Marinus/blob/master/Cartographer.py) on GitHub.

 As pre-requisites, GDAL and Anaconda are required to be installed.